hodefoting/gedl/README.md

 See [gedl.h](https://github.com/hodefoting/gedl/blob/master/gedl.h) for more up-to date plans and documentation of at least some of the known issues.

+The amount of code, written in C is about equally divided 50/50 between the core rendering logic in C and the UI, both about 3000 lines.
+All the actual work and flexibility is provided by GEGL itself, new operations become automatically available in both GIMP and gedl when they are added to GEGL the system.
+Two ops in particular in GEGL which trace their history back to a pre-GEGL 2004era video editor called bauxite, gegl:ff-load and gegl:ff-save, which provide the ability to load and save a specific video frame in a video file,

 ### UI hints

 The current UI is the minimal amount of UI needed for keyboard centered editing